-Registry Modification
+Overview of Registry Modification

-In order to configure system tuning settings, you must modify the registry.
+In order to configure system tuning settings, you must modify the registry using the regedit.exe program to add registry settings.
 Do the following:

 - 1. Back up the registry before making any changes. - 2.
-Click Start, select Run, and open the regedit.exe program. - 3.
-Select HKEY_LOCAL_MACHINE and follow the tree structure down to the parameter you wish to change. - 4.
+Open the regedit.exe program. - 3.
+Add or modify the registry setting with the desired value. - 4.
 Reboot the system to apply the changes.

-Caution: Only the parameters documented here may be changed to modify the behavior of CXFS.
+Caution: Only the entries documented here may be changed to modify the behavior of CXFS.
 All other registry entries for CXFS must not be modified or else the software may no longer function.